 Dr Kim was a panelist for the Forum’s discussion on Vaccinating Children.

-Jane Kim is Associate Professor of Health Decision Science at Harvard T.H.
-Chan School of Public Health, and her research focuses on the development and application of mathematical modeling methods to evaluate health policy issues related to women’s health.
+Jane Kim is Dean for Academic Affairs and Professor of Health Decision Science at Harvard T.H.
+Chan School of Public Health.
+Her research focuses on the development and application of mathematical modeling methods to evaluate health policy issues related to women’s health.
 She has developed and used models to perform cost-effectiveness analyses of cervical cancer screening strategies in the U.S., Europe, Hong Kong, and less developed regions.

 Her methodological interests include integrating different methods of operations research to inform health decision-making in low-resource settings, such as packaging health services at opportune moments and quantifying the impacts of budget and human resource constraints on program effectiveness and feasibility.